SURREY,...

 3. Balanced Market:

-In a balanced market, supply equals demand, the number of homes on the market roughly equal to the number of Buyers.
+In a balanced market, supply equals demand, and the number of homes on the market is roughly equal to the number of Buyers.
 When a market is balanced there aren’t any concrete rules guiding whether a Buyer should make an offer at the higher end of his/her range, or the lower end.
 Prices will be stable, and homes will sell within a reasonable period of time.
-Buyers will have a decent number of homes to choose from, so Sellers may encounter some competition for offers on their home, or none at all.
+Buyers will have a decent number of homes to choose from, so Sellers may encounter some competition for offers on their homes, or none at all.

 Remember, a Realtor is trained to provide clients with this information about the market, helping you make the most informed decision possible.
 The right Realtor will guide you through the ups and downs of the market and keep you up-to-date with the types of changes you might expect.